CV Help: The Future Of Craft

 7. Workplace goes digital

 Technologies have changed the way we do ordinary things, such as shopping, finding the way around the city, listening to music and keeping in touch with friends.
-They also influence our traditional working experiences.
+They also influence our traditional professional experiences.
 For instance, vast majority of roles now require proficiency with industry-specific software and digital tools, as the operations go digital.
-The use of helping tools at work, such as time trackers and productivity apps, changes our experience at the workplace as well.
-However, more importantly, new digital jobs and roles appear – many people are paid for doing the job which did not exist 15 years ago.
-Computer and internet proficiency aren’t the special skill any longer – this is a must to succeed in any workplace.
+The use of helping tools at the office, such as time trackers and productivity apps, changes our experience at the workplace as well.
+However, more importantly, new digital roles and roles appear – many people are paid for doing the duties which did not exist 15 years ago.
+Computer and internet proficiency aren’t the special skill any longer – this is a must to succeed in any office.

 Experts recommend that you clean up your social media before applying for jobs to make a positive impression on the employer.